-In the first instance we invite prospective parents and pupils for a personal visit or to visit one of our open mornings, details of which can be found at visiting the College.
+In the first instance, we invite prospective parents and pupils for a personal visit or to visit one of our open mornings, details of which can be found on this page.
 You may also like to gain an initial impression of the school from the prospectus section of this website.

 We very much look forward to hearing from you and to welcoming you to Eastbourne College.